OpenWork-NZ/mdwg/docs/_defs/MetadataLinkage.md

 ### Dublin core / CKAN / data.gov.au

 In Dublin Core, the identifier element is described as holding a reference to the resource (not the metadata).
-However, in the case of metadata records harvested by s higher level CKAN like catalogue, we view the complete metadata record as the resource.
+However, in the case of metadata records harvested by a higher level CKAN like catalogue, we view the complete metadata record as the resource.
 It is also a standard practice that the DC Identifier field to be resolvable.
-For a Dublin core metadata harvested via CSW from an ISO 19115-1 record, it is important that that record links to something that can be dereferenced.
+For a Dublin Core metadata record harvested via CSW from an ISO 19115-1 record, it is important that that record links to something that can be dereferenced.
 That something is held in the identifier field and should be the location URL/URI for the metadata.
 IF the ISO 19115-1 identifier element is only an unresolvable UUID, the metadataLinkage element may be a better choice to populate the DC Identifier field.

 ### DCAT